bkrem/msc-thesis/DRAFT.md

 ## 3.5 System Design
 The design of the system's architecture started with creating a simple deployment diagram **(fig X)**, which provided a high-level view of the system's required components and the roles they would play.
-Establishing a high-level understanding of what the system required to provide an API for proficient communication between any client application and the Tendermint blockchain.
+Establishing a high-level understanding of what the system required to provide proficient communication between any client application and the Tendermint blockchain was an essential aspect of the initial design phase.
+Decoupling the system's functionality from the specific implementation with which the system may be represented to a user was a crucial provision to ensure maximum reusability and compatibility of the system, therefore following the common software engineering mantra of _"program to an interface, not an implementation"_<sup>[(REF)]()</sup>.
+Within the context of the web, the most appropriate form to follow this approach was by developing a RESTful<sup>[(REF)]()</sup> API, thus providing a uniform interface of data endpoints, regardless of the client requesting said data.

 ![deployment diagram](./diagrams/deploymentDiagram.png)
 _Figure x_